 8. Session Player

 Another great job for the creative-minded, this one is perfect for musicians and the like.
 If you know how to play an instrument, there are plenty of platforms that can connect you to people looking to hire session players.

 Your skill level matters quite a bit here since lower-skilled players would usually only get around $15 to play on a track although that’s not bad for less than an hour’s work.

 This is something that we would recommend you use to bolster other sources of income.
 Putting your finger in a lot of pots is crucial if you want to stay afloat financially speaking, and the great thing about diversifying your online jobs is that if one freelance role stops giving you enough income, you would have other jobs that you can switch to that can fill in the money gaps.

 This is another recording role, but it is unique in that it doesn’t require any kind of musical knowledge.
 You do need to have an aesthetically pleasing voice though, with deeper and more resonant voices being preferred for men and bright, midrange voices being preferable as far as women are concerned.
 The job itself is pretty easy, all you need to do is read out a few lines with a varied range of expressions.

 A fair bit of creativity does go into the performance of a voiceover artist.
-You might be required to say things with a certain emotion behind it, so if you have a background in drama or something similar you could do very well here.
-The rates that are paid for such work is similar to that of session playing, which means that it can at the very least be a decent side gig to have.
+You might be required to say things with a certain emotion behind them, so if you have a background in drama or something similar you could do very well here.
+The rates that are paid for such work are similar to that of session playing, which means that it can at the very least be a decent side gig to have.